In this post, we will outline how to confidently put together a strategy and plan for your Pay-Per-Click (PPC) advertising.

 Have a think about the advertising you do currently.
 How much of this do you know is working?
 How much of the money you spend on brochures and sales and marketing do you actually know delivers a return?

-Digital marketing tools like Google AdWords and Google Analytics can give you these answers.
+Digital marketing tools like Google Ads and Google Analytics can get you a lot closer to these answers.
 You can measure how much you pay and what actions users take when they visit your website.
 You can accurately determine if your digital marketing spend is delivering the goods and at what cost.

 Strategy, Planning & Measurement